Iowa Solar Panel Buyers Guide (Installation & Efficiency 2023)

-For the typical 9-kW system needed in the area, the total price hovers around $24,930 or $18,448 after you consider the federal solar investment tax credit.
+For the typical 9-kW system needed in the area, the total price hovers around $24,930 or $17,451 after you consider the federal solar investment tax credit.
 Despite being below average, this total will be prohibitively expensive for some residents.
 Additionally, the return on investment is lower in Iowa than in many areas because the electricity prices are below average.

 If you buy or finance your solar panels, the system will very likely pay for itself well within the equipment’s lifespan of 25+ years.
-The time it takes for your energy savings from going solar to offset the system cost is called the payback period, and it’s a great metric to use to determine the value your solar PV equipment will provide you.
+The time it takes for your energy savings from going solar to offset the system expense is called the payback period, and it’s a great metric to use to determine the value your solar PV equipment will provide you.
 The average homeowner in Iowa has an estimated payback period of 13 years, which is a bit above the national average of 12 years.
 Most local payback periods fall between 10 and 16 years.
 You can use a solar calculator to estimate your payback time frame, but having a solar installer assess your home and calculate it for you is more accurate.
 If yours is more than 16 years but under 25 years, you’ll still benefit from going solar, but your return on investment after your panels are paid off will be much smaller than the average of $17,572.

 Most states now mandate that utility companies offer their customers net metering services, or energy buy-back programs.
 These incentives help solar customers reduce future energy bills by letting them sell back excess power generated by their panels.
 Net metering is required in Iowa, but the rate at which the utility companies buy the excess power isn’t mandated.
 As such, the benefit provided to you by your net metering policy can vary.
 If you find that you have a less favorable net metering policy, installing a battery system is a good way to maximize the value you get from your panels.
 Battery storage solutions will also provide you power through blackouts and through the night in most cases, when your panels won’t produce any power.

-Solar panels need sunlight to generate electricity, so the amount of sun your roof receives will naturally have an impact on how much energy you produce, how much electricity costs you offset with your system and the value of the panels as a whole.
+Solar panels need sunlight to generate electricity, so the amount of sun your roof receives will naturally have an impact on how much energy you produce, how much electricity prices you offset with your system and the value of the panels as a whole.
 Iowa receives 200 days of sun each year, on average, which is right in line with the national average of 205 sunny days.
 In general, Iowa is a good place for solar installations based on sunlight availability.
 However, individual sunlight can vary from house to house, so you’ll have to consider how much sun your roof, in particular, receives.
 First, you can consider the direction your roof faces, as south-facing and west-facing roofs will receive the most sunlight in North America, with a strong preference for south-facing roofs.
 Shading on your property from trees, buildings or other obstructions can also decrease the value of solar and should be considered carefully.